 Comparisons between the cowboys of the Wild West and motorcycle gangs of the 1950s are easy to make, and Hollywood certainly glorified them in the same way.
 Sensationalised reports of a riot at a motorcycle rally in Hollister, CA, in 1947 became the basis for one of the iconic films of the era, The Wild One (1953).

 As a symbol of youthful rebellion jeans now had power; youngsters wearing them were fearless and adults seeing them felt afraid.

-Summer of Love
+Summer of Love: 1960-1973

 Denim presented the uninhibited youth with a blank canvas for their self-expression.
 Along with new fits and cuts, this was the time when embroidery, beading, and all kinds of personalisation matched the wider mood of self-expression.
 In recognition of this, Levi's sponsored a Denim Art Contest in 1973 to find the most expressive denim, with over 2,000 entries submitted from across the 49 US states.

-Denim Depression & Hip Hop
+Denim Depression & Hip Hop: 1990-2000

-The swollen bubble of the 80s burst, in spectacular fashion, with the economic depression of the 90s.
-This hit denim sales hard and Levi's, the world's largest manufacturer, were forced to close eleven of their North American factories.
+The swollen bubble of the 80s burst in spectacular fashion with the economic depression of the 90s.
+This hit denim sales hard, and Levi's - the world's largest manufacturer - were forced to close eleven of their North American factories.

-The problem, however, was deeper than economics as the 80s denim boom had wounded the youthful anti-establishment reputation of the jean.
+The problem, however, was deeper than economics, as the 80s denim boom had wounded the youthful anti-establishment reputation of the jean.
 Youngsters growing up in the 90s wanted to break away from this denim explosion and now looked to new styles such as khakis, combats, and branded sportswear.

 Set against this denim malaise, innovation came from another emerging subculture that would adopt the fabric as its own.
 The 90s saw hip hop move firmly into the mainstream, as pioneers like Public Enemy, De La Soul, and Gang Starr handed over to hungry young talents and future household names such as Nas, Wu Tang Clan, and Dr Dre.
 Alongside the music, hip hop introduced a loose and relaxed denim fit that would dominate the late 90s and 2000s.

 Today, authenticity is the watchword for denim and a whole range of elaborate ageing processes, washes, and finishes have been devised to give jeans that authentic heritage look.
 Set against the all-consuming global financial crisis, an appreciation of tradition, quality, and longevity is understandable.

-Denim has come a long way in 130 years, and it is apt that Levi's said it best with a tagline from one of their 80's campaigns: 'quality that never goes out of style'.
-The most striking thing about denim is its chameleon-like ability for reinvention and that new styles seemed to form around it.
-Over its history it has clothed miners, cowboys, movie stars, rebels, bikers, hippies, yuppies, punks, rockers, and rappers, and has been adored by each.
+Denim has come a long way in 130 years, and it's apt that Levi's said it best with a tagline from one of their 80's campaigns: 'quality that never goes out of style'.
+The most striking thing about the fabric is its chameleon-like ability for reinvention.
+Over the years it has clothed miners, cowboys, movie stars, rebels, bikers, hippies, yuppies, punks, rockers, and rappers, and has been adored by all.

 Providing a pithy conclusion to its story is like trying, in one line, to summarising the history of America; the two are inseparably-bound together, woven into each other's fabric.